 Andrew: The Sunshine Act, exactly.
 They say, “Don’t tell us that you’re losing so much money and you’re hemorrhaging losses,” because they voluntarily continue to write business in this marketplace.
 “Show us.”

-Bill: Yeah, but that’s always, “Oh, no, you have no right to look at that because …” Yeah, but “You have right to know everything I make and you have it because I’m …” I don’t know, because I work with my hands, “You have a right to know everything that I make and what my annual income is.
+Bill: Yeah, but that’s always, “Oh, no, you have no right to look at that because …” Yeah, but “You have the right to know everything I make and you have it because I’m …” I don’t know, because I work with my hands, “You have a right to know everything that I make and what my annual income is.
 You have the right to know what every union official’s income is, but we don’t have the right to know how much profit a developer’s making.”

 Andrew: That’s right, and we believe that the reason they won’t open their books and show it is because it doesn’t support the fire that they’re starting.
 If anyone were to actually see it, what they would see is that the insurance companies are fleecing the contractors.
-It’s not due the workers, God forbid, getting injured in the claims they have to pay out, it’s that they’re, you know, they’ve started this hysteria about the labor law and if anyone were to actually to see their books and see the numbers, it would not bear it out.
+It’s not due to the workers, God forbid, getting injured in the claims they have to pay out, it’s that they’re, you know, they’ve started this hysteria about the labor law and if anyone were to actually to see their books and see the numbers, it would not bear it out.
 The other pushback is they say, “It’s redundant.”
 That, “We don’t need the New York Labor Law because we have OSHA.”
 I applaud OSHA, they do a wonderful job but they have an extremely limited staff.

 Bill: Just a quick note about OSHA, what a lot of people don’t realize, I know it’s very, very popular to attack any organization that has anything to do with the federal government these days.
 OSHA, since it’s inception in 1970 has cut the number of worker deaths in half.
 In half.
 That’s a 50% cut in worker fatalities.
 To me, that’s a successful government agency.

 Andrew: Absolutely, and while we applaud OSHA, we should similarly applaud Labor Law 240 because that also has made people safe and it’s mandated that contractors make sure their workers are safe.
-How it does it is it makes them financially responsible because if profits is what drives them, this is going to cut into their profits if they don’t make sure that the minimum safeguards are available to their workers.
+How it does it is it makes them financially responsible because if profits are what drives them, this is going to cut into their profits if they don’t make sure that the minimum safeguards are available to their workers.

 Bill: Okay, well, Andrew, in the little bit of time that we have left, God forbid, somebody does get hurt on the job and needs to reach out to you to get some decent representation, where can they reach you?